JasonGilmore/recipe-blog-SSG/README.md

 -   **description**: the description of the post for display on site cards.
 -   **date**: used for home page card sorting.
 -   **image**: the image of the post for display on site cards.
+    -   Ensure the image name ends with "-icon" so it can be displayed correctly when linking to the post.

 Front-matter for footers: